Oblarg/docs/TelemetryDesignDoc.md

 Under the current ecosystem, effective users will likely want to make use of both Shuffleboard and Glass, while ignoring the LabView dashboard and SmartDashboard.
 However, the documentation and API shapes do not necessarily lead users to this conclusion.
 Moreover, developer effort is difficult to split between two tools, but the current distribution of features between tools demands it.

+### Shuffleboard performance/maintenance status

+Shuffleboard is, essentially, stable abandonware.
+However, it has a number of known performance issues and complaints about stability, resource use, and general user experience remain frequent year-after-year.
+Given the lack of JavaFX developer impetus/availability/expertise on the WPILib team, and the irrelevance of the platform to the current software "zeitgeist," this is a major stumbling block so long as Shuffleboard's core value-add features (user-code-configurable tab/layout telemetry/dashboard viewer) remain non-duplicated within the ecosystem.

 ### Overloading of the Sendable implementation

 On the surface, the `Sendable` interface offers a powerful abstraction to teams who wish to log their state declaratively rather than imperatively.
 However, behind-the-scenes `Sendable` pulls double-duty as the backbone of the `LiveWindow` implementation, which is responsible for auto-populating a list of sensors and actuators for easy debugging.